Timinator2000/Algorithm_X/02 - exact_cover/01 - exact cover.md

 # Exact Cover Definition

-This playground is titled Algorithm X and we’ll get to that, but we need to start by understanding what types of problems can be classified as “Exact Cover” problems.
+This playground is titled Algorithm X and we will get to that, but we need to start by understanding what types of problems can be classified as “Exact Cover” problems.
 Algorithm X is a backtracking algorithm proposed by Donald Knuth for solving exact cover problems.
 So, how do we identify candidate problems for Algorithm X?

 Let’s start with the formal explanation on Wikipedia: